-- (e) The Employer will provide the Union the names and work locations of all Employees on fixed term contracts within 28 days of a request being made in writing. - (f) For the purposes of this subclause "organisational change" means changes arising from the commissioning of Fiona Stanley Hospital, the commissioning of Midland Public Hospital, the commissioning of Perth Children's Hospital and consequential recommissioning of metropolitan hospitals. - (g) The parties will commence, six months prior to the expiry of this Agreement, consultation about the application of 16.4(a)(vii).

-16.5 Review - Fixed Term Contract Employment

-- (a) For the purposes of this subclause: - (i) an "eligible fixed term employee" is a fixed term employee who: - (A) has completed two or more years of service in the same or a similar role under one or more fixed term contracts with the same Employer without a break in service; and - (B) does not have a documented record of unsatisfactory performance in their role. - (ii) a "break in service" is a break between contracts of more than two weeks, attributable to fluctuating demand or business need, or taken at the request of the employee.
+- (c) The Employer will provide to the Union, on request, the particulars of fixed term contract utilisation in a particular facility or part of a facility.
+The Employer will provide such detail as is reasonably necessary to demonstrate that the fixed term contract utilisation is in each case consistent with the commitment given in this clause. - (d) The Employer, on request of the Union, will review the use of fixed term contracts in a specified workplace to identify opportunities for the Employer to achieve its preference to employ on a permanent basis.
+The outcome of the review of fixed term contracts and the corresponding positions to be filled permanently, including the timeframe, will be provided to the Union. - (e) For the purposes of this subclause "impractical" means not operationally viable because of factors such as the cost, the size or location of a facility. - (f) The Employer will provide the Union the names and work locations of all Employees on fixed term contracts within 28 days of a request being made in writing. - (g) For the purposes of this subclause "organisational change" means changes arising from the commissioning of Fiona Stanley Hospital, the commissioning of Midland Public Hospital, the commissioning of Perth Children's Hospital and consequential recommissioning of metropolitan hospitals. - (h) The parties will commence, six months prior to the expiry of this Agreement, consultation about the application of 16.4(a)(vii). - 16.5 Review Fixed Term Contract Employment - (a) For the purposes of this subclause: - (i) an "eligible fixed term employee" is a fixed term Employee who: - (A) has completed two or more years of service in the same or a similar role under one or more fixed term contracts with the same Employer without a break in service; and - (B) does not have a documented record of unsatisfactory performance in their role. - (ii) a "break in service" is a break between contracts of more than two weeks', attributable to fluctuating demand or business need, or taken at the request of the Employee.